kaiforward/Project3GI/README.md

 ## Contributing

-### On local machine.
+### To run Locally

 Firstly you will need to clone this repository by running the git clone <project's Github URL> command

 This project uses Python version 2.7.14
 - [Python 2.7.14](https://www.python.org/downloads/)

-Using VirtualENV create a virtual enviroment and navigate to the requirements folder inside the root folder of the project.
+Use VirtualENV to create a virtual environment and navigate to the requirements folder inside the root folder of the project.

 using pip install the requirments in dev.txt using
 ```